 A broken Back or Neck:

 I am going to add these to this article but only to tell you that either will result in instant paralysis and death.

 Any time your finch breaks a bone, even if it is as tiny as a toe bone, you should move it to a hospital cage for rest.
 It's also best to keep it solitary as another finch in the hospital cage may accidentally aggravate the injury, making the whole situation worse.

-I always use Calcium Plus and Thrive first to treat a broken bone.
+I always use Calcium Plus Liquid and Guardian Angel first to treat a broken bone.
 The Calcium Plus will help with re-calcification of the bone itself and the Thrive will give much needed support to the immune system for faster recovery.
-If you worry about an infection settling in or the finch is showing signs of illness treat with Amoxycillin for a week.
-You can give all of these supplements at the same time but it is best to not add the Calcium Plus and Guardian Angel in to the water with Amoxycillin.
+If you worry about an infection settling in or the finch is showing signs of illness treat with Amoxicillin for a week.
+You can give all of these supplements at the same time but it is best to not add the Calcium Plus and Guardian Angel in to the water with Amoxicillin.
 Use soft foods to give the Calcium Plus and Guardian Angel supplements while administering the Amoxycillin.
-Once the Amoxycillin treatment has finished you can put both the Calcium Plus and Guardian Angel in the drinking water together.
+Once the Amoxicillin treatment has finished you can put both the Calcium Plus Liquid and Guardian Angel in the drinking water together.

-If you injured finch will not eat soft food use the Calcium Plus and Guardian Angel for the first 2 days, then stop them and switch to Amoxycillin if infection is a concern.
+If you injured finch will not eat soft food use the Calcium Plus Liquid and Guardian Angel for the first 2 days, then stop them and switch to Ciprofloxacin if infection is a concern.
 Please note that infections from a break aren't all that common.
-Be sure your finch has an infection before giving Amoxycillin.
+Be sure your finch has an infection before giving an antibiotic.

 © lady gouldian finch.com 2017